 - 1. Seek the support of a faculty member who will agree to act as the student chapter faculty advisor.
 Ideally, they will be familiar with the Partner Societies and the role of associations. - 2.
 Meet to discuss the reasons to form a chapter.
 We encourage you to consider the below: - a.
 Does our department/college have enough students interested to start and maintain a chapter?
 Will there be enough student volunteer leaders willing to dedicate time to make the chapter successful? - b.
 What program/events should we offer?
 What value will the chapter offer that the department/college does not already provide? - c.
 How will we further the mission of ACerS, AIST, ASM, and TMS at our local university/college?
 (See page 4). - d.
 What structure should we use for our chapter?
 (See page 11). - e.
 How will the chapter raise funds to cover expenses? - f.
 How will we maintain continuity from one set of volunteer student leaders to the next? - 3.
 Elect or appoint a chapter executive committee consisting of a Chair, Vice Chair, Treasurer, and Secretary.
-Additional positions may be created/filled at the chapter's discretion. - Meet with a representative from the university/college Student Life Office (or your local equivalent) to ensure the chapter follows all procedures outlined by the institution for local clubs/organizations. - 5.
-Arrange for a chapter financial account it is highly recommended that the chapter create/open a bank account through the university for all chapter finances. - 6.
+Additional positions may be created/filled at the chapter's discretion. - 4.
+Meet with a representative from the university/college Student Life Office (or your local equivalent) to ensure the chapter follows all procedures outlined by the institution for local clubs/organizations. - 5.
+Arrange for a chapter financial account (see page 8). - 6.
 Complete and submit the Chapter Application Package.